 Service quality levels may differ

-One should not expect that the service provider will report all findings from their vulnerability assessments and penetration tests, especially if they have been tasked to secure the infrastructure and related systems or data.
+One should not expect the service provider to report all findings from their vulnerability assessments and penetration tests, especially if they have been tasked to secure the infrastructure and related security systems or data.

 It is possible that when you outsource cyber security to any vendor or security professionals, their services might not meet your expectations.